JesseTNRoberts/JesseTNRoberts.github.io/_pages/about.md

 My name is Jesse (Vanderbilt PhD '24).
-I am an inately curious assistant professor at Tennessee Tech University where I am involved in langauge and artificial intelligence research (LAIR).
+I am an inately curious assistant professor at Tennessee Tech University where I am involved in language and artificial intelligence research (LAIR).

 I envision a future in which AI is widely accessible to support the goals of individual humans.
 While there are many ways this might be approached, I focus on developing technology to facilitate natural language collaboration between human and machine.
 But I'm generally interested in any idea that can **positively impact people**.